HISTORY & MISSION

 Fiction Editor

 Scott Kaukonen is the author of the collection of stories Ordination, which won the Ohio State Prize for Short Fiction, and was published by the Ohio State University Press.
 The collection includes the story “Punnett’s Squares,” winner of the Nelson Algren Prize from the Chicago Tribune.
 He’s a past recipient of a Literature Fellowship from the National Endowment for the Arts, and he’s also received an AWP/Prague Summer Fellowship.
 His fiction has appeared in the Chicago Tribune, the Cincinnati Review, Pleiades, Barrelhouse, Normal School, Third Coast, and elsewhere.
-He directs the MFA in Creative Writing, Editing, and Publishing at Sam Houston State University.
+He teaches in the MFA in Creative Writing, Editing, and Publishing at Sam Houston State University.

 Katie Jean Shinkle